patchbae/jekyll-now/_posts/PCOMP/2017-09-26-Turnstiles.md

 ---

- -layout: post
+layout: post
- -title: Subway Turnstile
+title: Subway Turnstile
+categories: PCOMP

 ---

 I was having a hard time picking what piece of technology to survey for this project, so I thought about technologies that I interact with most often.
 I realized there was one piece of equipment that, not only did I interact with almost daily, but also have observed countless other's interactions with it: the MTA MetroCard reader and turnstile.